William Trent of Philadelphia

 |

-In 1710 Trent married his second wife, Mary Coddington, who was in her late teens at the time of her marriage.
-Born into a wealthy family and well connected Quaker family, she was the stepdaughter of Anthony Morris, a prosperous Philadelphia brewer and merchant who was a business associate and contemporary of her new husband.
+In 1710 Trent, then probably in his late 40s or early 50s, married his second wife, Mary Coddington, who was in her late teens at the time of her marriage.
+Born into a wealthy family and well connected Quaker family, she was the stepdaughter of Anthony Morris, a prosperous Philadelphia brewer and merchant who was a contemporary, and likely business associate, of her new husband.

 This video imagines Mary Coddington Trent, widowed after Trent’s sudden death, reflecting on her life and uncertain future.
 Worried about her future, this video, first aired on December 20, 2020, shows her explaining her personal history and describing her concerns. |